-Fernande is typically associated with his Rose Period, where he traded his bleak blue palette for one of pinks and oranges, and with Cubism.

-The bust of Fernande, of which there are many versions, is considered one of the first Cubist sculptures.
+Fernande is typically associated with his Rose Period, where Picasso traded his bleak blue palette for pinks and oranges.
+She's also linked with Cubism.
+Picasso's bust of Fernande, called Head of a Woman, is considered one of the first Cubist sculptures.

-During their relationship, Picasso also produced one of his African inspired masterpieces, Les Demoiselles d'Avignon, 1907, which is often credited with launching the modern art moment.
+During their relationship, Picasso also produced one of his African-inspired masterpieces, Les Demoiselles d'Avignon.
+The painting is often credited with launching the modern art moment.
 Picasso later admitted that one of the Desmoiselles was Fernande.

-Fernande was left destitute and forced to pen tell all memoirs to survive.
+Fernande was left destitute and forced to pen tell-all memoirs to survive.
 See what I was telling you?
 It's no picnic being with a moody narcissistic artist.
 It doesn't end well.